Jellohub/political_sentiment_analysis/README.md

 ## Methods Justification & Value to Stakeholder

-The Linear Regression that we use provides a series of positive and negative coefficientsth that say how well thye are able to control / dominate territory.
+The Linear Regression that we use provides a series of positive and negative coefficients that say how well they are able to control / dominate territory.

 ## Limitations